itsjoelha/tp/docs/team/xmtan1.md

 - **Enhancements to existing features**
-  - Added the Ui and Error Handler class to increase abstraction of the CommandParser Class
+  - Added the Ui and Error Handler class
-    - Makes the happy path in CommandParser easier to spot, and shortens the length of the callCommand function drastically.
+    - Makes CommandParser easier to read, and shortens the length of the callCommand function drastically.
-    -
+    - Helps to standardise level of abstraction in main Duke class and CommandParser classes.
+  - Abstracted CommandParser Class function callCommand()
+    - Shifted out check and parser functions to manage errors all together instead of within each case.
-  - Wrote additional tests for CommandParser to cover
+  - Wrote additional tests for CommandParser
+    - increase coverage from 60 to 70%.

 - **Documentation**:
   - User Guide: